wp-plugins/tabby-responsive-tabs/readme.txt

 [tabbyending]
 `

+*note: To prevent stray paragraph tags being introduced by WordPress's wpautop filter, ensure that you leave a blank line above and below each tabby shortcode and the tabbyending.*

 You can see the tabs on the [demo page](http://cubecolour.co.uk/tabby-responsive-tabs/ "Tabby Responsive Tabs demo").

 If you want to change how the tabs and accordion display on your site, you have two options: